YechengChu/ACDemo/gallery.md

 Here are some demo images of the __ACDemo__ app.

 ## Normal Mode (Light Mode)
-- The appearance when the system dark mode is turned off.
+- The appearance when the dark mode of the Android phone is turned off.

 <div align=center><img src="images/demo_light.png"/></div>

 ## Dark Mode
-- The appearance when the system dark mode is turned on.
+- The appearance when the dark mode of the Android phone is turned on.

 <div align=center><img src="images/demo_dark.png"/></div>